korkridake/PBIChamps/README.md

 ## Power BI Release Plan + Roadmap

+Here you have a report that combines all Release Plans into a comprehensive view.
+Below it, you have shortcuts to the source listings.
+Because these features that may not have released yet, delivery timelines may change and projected functionality may not be released.

 * [Power BI Release Plan - Microsoft Power BI Community](https://community.powerbi.com/t5/Data-Stories-Gallery/Power-BI-Release-Plan/m-p/930557)

 ## Customer + Partner Reference